 ArcGIS StoryMaps (Swipe block), Instant Apps (Media Map, Imagery Viewer)

 ArcGIS StoryMaps (Guided Map Tour block), Instant Apps (Attachment Viewer, Countdown)

 To learn more, review the Why a New StoryMaps? story and deprecation notice.

 All configurable app templates that are in retired or mature status are no longer available at this release.
 Existing apps created from these templates can also no longer be viewed in ArcGIS Enterprise.
 For a list of templates that have been retired at this release, see what’s new in ArcGIS Configurable Apps templates.
 To learn more, review the deprecation notice.

-Before upgrading to 11.0, you will need to re-create affected apps using one of the recommended ArcGIS Instant Apps templates.
+Before upgrading, you will need to re-create affected apps using one of the recommended ArcGIS Instant Apps templates.
 In addition, ArcGIS Configurable Apps templates no longer provide the option to download the app source code.